aimanaijaz/movietrailers/README.md

 ##Movie Trailer Website

 This is the first project in the Fullstack Nanodegree program.
+You can view this website here - http://aimanaijaz.github.io/movietrailers/

 ##How to run
 - Download and install Python